patrickbucher/read-think-write/content/procrastination-reveals-conflicts.md

 with other people drains the introvert's social battery, while just analyzing the conflict doesn't.
-(However, the avoidant behaviour of analyzing instead of arguing provides the introvert with good arguments for dealing with the conflict later.)
+(However, the avoidant behaviour of analyzing instead of arguing provides the introvert with good arguments for dealing with the conflict later.
+This could become useful.)

-One strong indicator for my haunch is that I hardly procrastinate in some areas of my life, while I procrastinate a lot in others.
+One strong indicator for my hunch is that I hardly procrastinate in some areas of my life, while I procrastinate a lot in others.
 Writing papers or finishing school projects was never an issue, and neither is working on my personal projects.
 Programming within an organisation, however, is sometimes a huge issue.
-And as I reflected on the last 20 years, of which I spent most of the time as a software developer in different companies, I can clearly see the correlation between unresolved conflicts at the workplace and procrastination.
+And as I reflect on the last 20 years, of which I spent most of the time as a software developer in different companies, I can clearly see the correlation between unresolved conflicts at the workplace and procrastination.

 I love to program, but oftentimes I cannot get started.
 Once I think about a task, all possible kinds of issues and eventualities start to unfold.
 This is not bad per se, because my mind jumps on analyzing the task on autopilot, which does neither require discipline nor willpower.
-However, with all those stumbling blocks coming to my mind, I can't start writing code in a carefree manner; I'm already worrying about possible issues.
+However, with all those stumbling blocks I'm becoming aware of, I can't start writing code in a carefree manner.
+I'm too worrying about all kinds of possible issues.

-One issue I frequently have is not of technical but of social nature: Even though I have a solution in my mind that makes sense to me, I already anticipate the reaction of the other programmers working on the same code base.
+One issue I frequently have is not of a technical but of a social nature: Even though I have a solution in my mind that makes sense to me, I already anticipate the reaction of the other programmers working on the same code base.
 I had a lot of annoying discussions following the pattern _"Why did you do X